Ways to Open Access

 What is the embargo period to publish in a repository?

-The embargo period is the period during which a publisher reserves the exclusive right to allow public access to a work or document after its publication.
+It is the period that a publisher exclusively reserves to provide public access to a work or document after its publication.

-The length of an embargo period varies depending on the journal or publisher, but usually it goes from 6 to 24 months.
-During the embargo period, which begins with the formal publication date, the full version of the document may not be accessible through a repository.
+The length of embargo periods vary depending on the journal or publisher, but usually range from 6 to 24 months.
+During the embargo period, which begins with the date of formal publication, the document cannot be made available in full text through a repository.

-Once the embargo period is finished, the repository may publish an open access version of the document agreed upon with the publisher, usually the postprint.
+Once this period has elapsed, the repository can publish the version of the document agreed with the publisher, usually the postprint, in open access.

 Tools for finding the embargo periods of publishing houses and journals

-In order to include documents that have already been published with a publisher in an open access repository, it is essential to be familiar with the publishing policies and copyright rights that govern the published content.
+To include documents that have already been published with a publisher in an open-access repository, it is essential to be familiar with the editorial policies and copyright rights related to the contents they publish.

-For this purpose, both national and international websites have been created.
+For this purpose, international and national portals have been established:

 Sherpa-Romeo